i2thesecond/StockSentimentAnalyzer/docs/userstories/README.md

 Mitigation criteria:

-* Role-permissi
+* Role-permissions prevent normal users from accessing administrator functions
+* Password protects administrator account

 Mis-user story: As a **malicious user**, I want to **log into the administrator account** so I can **prevent other user's from using the application**.

 Mitigation criteria:

-* Password protects administrator
+* Password protects administrator account
-* Django's web application security features prevent web application attacks.